IEvangelist/davidpine.net/content/blog/dotnet-async-enumerable.md

   - If the request is successful, then we can start processing the response as a stream

 The real magic is mapping the `stream` to the `JsonSerializer.DeserializeAsyncEnumerable<TokenizedResponse>(stream, options)` call, which is asynchronously enumerating the `TokenizedResponse` instances as they are received in real-time.
 The `handler` is invoked and the UI updates as if the response is being written live into the browser.

+The client app demonstrates several other really interesting aspects of client-side app development with .NET, I encourage you to check out the source code to see how it all works.

 ## In conclusion